Sharing data is not currently supported in Insights desktop.

 For more information, see Share your work.

-Sharing your data is a way to grant access to your data to other users, but it can also be a way to give yourself access to your data across the ArcGIS platform.
+Sharing your data is a way to grant access to your data to other users, but it can also be a way to give yourself access to your data across ArcGIS.
 When you create result datasets in Insights by performing analysis, the datasets are stored inside your workbook and cannot be accessed through other applications.
 If you share your dataset, you create a feature layer item.
 The feature layer can then be opened in Map Viewer, or you can sign in to your organization through ArcGIS Pro to access your feature layer.
-Sharing your data from Insights can help you connect your Insights analysis to the entire ArcGIS platform, giving you access to even more capabilities and processes for analyzing your data.
+Sharing your data from Insights can help you connect your Insights analysis across ArcGIS, giving you access to even more capabilities and processes for analyzing your data.